my-calculator-poc/my-calculator-poc.github.io/README.md

 - https://github.com/my-calculator-poc/my-calculator-contracts-center-domain1
 - https://github.com/my-calculator-poc/my-calculator-contracts-center-domain2

-In a Integration Tests, it is possible to use with the help of StubRunnerRule (Pending Testing): https://cloud.spring.io/spring-cloud-static/Greenwich.RELEASE/multi/multi__spring_cloud_contract_stub_runner.html
+In a Integration Tests, it is possible to use with the help of StubRunnerRule (Pending Test): https://cloud.spring.io/spring-cloud-static/Greenwich.RELEASE/multi/multi__spring_cloud_contract_stub_runner.html

 ## CI